Board of Directors

 Jack has attended Blake since he was in Pre-K. Next year, he looks forward to writing in the school newspaper and being on the robotics team.
 While serving on the Minnesota Youth Council this past year, he has represented youth on the Education Committee.
 Jack’s other interests include playing competitive tennis, studying Latin and singing in the school choir.

-Ram Rajagopalan serves currently as a Management Consultant at Pragmatek Consulting Group practicing in the areas of HealthCare Connectivity, LEAN Transformation and Process Improvement.
-Prior to joining Pragmatek in 2015, Ram has worked in Operations and Engineering areas in a few different industries over a fifteen-year period.
 Ram’s strengths are collaborative partnerships, visionary thinking and strategic alignment.
-He is finishing up the MBA at U of M’s Carlson School of Management where he focused on Strategy and HealthCare.
+Ram has a MBA at U of M’s Carlson School of Management, focused on Strategy and HealthCare.
 He has received a Master of Science in Graphic Communications from Clemson University and a Bachelor of Engineering from Anna University, India.
 Ram has served on Student Boards and has led student run social welfare organizations and technical groups but gravitates most to children and youth causes.
 He lives with his wife and two daughters in Southwest Minneapolis.